Shannon-Goddard/Goddard_Shannon_Pewlett-Hackard-Analysis/README.md

      style="float: left; margin-right: 40px;"
      width="455"/>

-**The final query returns the potential mentor’s employee number, first and last name, their title, birth date and employment dates.**
+**To find who's ready for a mentor, we created a new table.
+The birth date was set to be between January 1, 1965 and December 31, 1965.
+Also, we made sure only current employees were included in this list.
+The final query returns the potential mentor’s employee number, first and last name, their title, birth date and employment dates.**